gurhub/surmagic/README.md

   * 11.3.1 (11C504)
   * 11.5 (11E608c)
   * **11.6 (11E708)** and above...
-* and the [Cocoapods](https://cocoapods.org) (CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects)
+* Also tested with the [Cocoapods](https://cocoapods.org) (CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects)

 ## Resources